Ninelya/tetris/README.md

 tetris in Pascal

-this is a classic tetris game written is Pascal can be run in DosBox
+this is a classic tetris game written is Pascal.
+Can be run in DosBox